Maryland Court Records

 Step 3.
 Apply and pay the fee

-A marriage license application can be submitted in person or by mail.
+A marriage license application may be submitted in person or by mail.
 Applications where one or both parties reside in the county must be made in person.
 However, couples are permitted to mail in their application if neither party is a resident of the county.
 Couples who fall in this category must submit a completed non-resident application.
 Applicants must also pay a non-refundable fee, which varies across counties.

-Who can Obtain Marriage Records in Maryland?
+Who Can Obtain Marriage Records in Maryland?

-• The bride or groom
+- The bride or groom

-• An attorney representing either spouse
+- An attorney representing either spouse

-• An authorized representative representing either spouse.
+- An authorized representative representing either spouse.

 Can You Lookup Online Marriage Records For Free in Maryland